 3. Build positive relationships

 Self-esteem starts with liking yourself and building positive relationships with the people that are most important to you.
-Every time you strengthen an important relationship you improve your self-esteem and self-worth.
+Every time you strengthen relationships, you improve your self-esteem and self-worth.

 To improve self-esteem, focus on expanding your best relationships and eliminate the relationships that lower self-esteem.
 Positive relationships increase self-esteem and build trust and belief.